danielbachhuber/gutenberg-plugin-compatibility/README.md

 Before you begin, you'll need to [register for an account](https://plugincompat.danielbachhuber.com/#account-details/) if you haven't done so already.
 Our ideal testers are people who have time to test dozens of plugins.
 Each plugin can take a minute to test, so you can probably work through 30 plugins in 30 minutes.

+Visual learner?
+[Watch this video walkthrough](https://www.youtube.com/watch?v=qX4iZ9hCPyk), and then read the rest of the documentation (which has important specifics).

 ### Creating the test environment

 ![image](https://user-images.githubusercontent.com/36432/36801021-ca3a27ea-1c65-11e8-956c-02d460ba07e8.png)